Loading...

 • .Net Core offers the flexibility of targeting .Net Core, .Net Framework, or both.

-• In ASP .Net Core, the entry point to an app is Startup and you don’t have a dependency on Global.asax.
-Startup must have a Configure method.
-You will require adding the necessary middleware to the pipeline in Configure.
+• In ASP .Net Core, the entry point to an app is Startup, and you don’t depend on Global.
+Sax.
+The Startup must have a Configure method.
+You will need to add the necessary middleware to the Configure pipeline.

 startup